MasDennis/rajawali3d.org/src/content/getting-started/0.9/09-creating-a-custom-material-glsl-shader/index.md

 You can create your own materials quite easily.
-In this example we’ll create a new material based on the `SimpleMaterial` class. `SimpleMaterial` is the most basic material and doesn’t use any lights.
+In this example we'll create a new material based on the `SimpleMaterial` class. `SimpleMaterial` is the most basic material and doesn't use any lights.
-We’ll create a custom material that uses a GLSL fragment shader for an old-school plasma effect.
-It’ll look like [this (YouTube video)](http://www.youtube.com/watch?feature=player_embedded&v=mB1fmSsCk0w).
+We'll create a custom material that uses a GLSL fragment shader for an old-school plasma effect.
+It'll look like [this (YouTube video)](http://www.youtube.com/watch?feature=player_embedded&v=mB1fmSsCk0w).

 The first step is to create a new class that extends `SimpleMaterial`:
 ```
 public class CustomMaterial extends SimpleMaterial {
 }
 ```
-Next we’ll create a protected static final String that contains the shader text.
-I’m not going to explain how GLSL works but if you do a Google search you should find enough quality tutorials.
+Next we'll create a protected static final String that contains the shader text.
+I'm not going to explain how GLSL works but if you do a Google search you should find enough quality tutorials.
 ```
 protected static final String mCustomFShader =
 		"precision mediump float;" +